Engineering-Good/T4G-Template/README.md

 # T4G-Template
 <!--- delete this part after done.
 Start --->
 This is a GitHub repository intended to act as a template for an open source assistive technology device.
 It is meant to contain all design files, build files, and documentation for the project.
+More information about how to use the template is available in the [OpenAT_Template_Guide](https://github.com/makersmakingchange/OpenAT-Template/blob/main/OpenAT_Template_Guide.pdf).
 <!--- TITLE --->
 <!--- Open Source Assistive Technology: GitHub Readme Template --->